chapel-lang/chapel/doc/rst/language/spec/generics.rst

    ``callWorkers()`` is a generic function, resolution looks at its point of instantiation, which is its call within ``libFun()``.
-   There, a single candidate function for ``worker1`` is found, so function resolution determins that this is the target function.
+   There, a single candidate function for ``worker1`` is found, so function resolution determines that this is the target function.

    Since the search is complete, no further points of instantiation are visited.
 Therefore ``LibraryB`` is assured that whenever